 Now you’re definitely on Taka time.
 Re-laaaaxed …… well done!
 Read a book, sit by the creek, head out to the Visitor Centre, maybe even complete the closest two of the ‘big 4’ or just take it easy, it’s your time to chillax.
 Then prime yourself for Bush bar, and roast dinner is on the menu again if you’ve decided to take another break from cooking.

-Time for a morning walk and you’ve booked in to Written in the Rocks, a brilliant tour where your guide and geology buff will share with you how the gorge was formed as you make your way to the top of Boolimba Bluff.
+Time for a morning walk and you’re making your way to the top of Boolimba Bluff.
 The views are breathtaking and so worth the effort.
-If you haven’t already, complete your stay by enjoying your last evening at the camp fire (firewood supplied).
-Perhaps cook dinner there and definitely toast marshmallows and enjoy a Takarakka Tokay under the stars.
+Or you can always get up early, pack a picnic breakfast, grab a headtorch and get there in time to catch an amazing sunrise and watch the first rays of light hit the white sandstone cliffs – all part of the Carnarvon Gorge experience.
+Then, if you haven’t already, complete your stay by enjoying your last evening at the camp fire (firewood supplied).
+Perhaps cook dinner there and definitely toast marshmallows, kick back to enjoy a night under the stars.
 Camping in style!

 Time to leave today, knowing you’ve discovered many of the secrets of the gorge and had a brilliant stay.